91st Annual Pemberville Fair Flower Show

 The Following Sections I, J and K are by invitation only due to space limitations

 Section I – Six Invitational Niches (24 inches wide, 30 inches high and 16 inches across- black background furnished)

-Section J – Invitational Tables (on a square card table to be furnished by the exhibitor.
-Cloth drop 8 inches to 13 inches)
+Section J – Invitational Tables (to be displayed on a table to be provided by the club)

 Section K – Invitational Educational Exhibit

 Click here for a downloadable/printable version (PDF) of the Flower Show Schedule.